-If the rpm warning has been selected from the graph, yet the shearbolt breaks before the audible warning is heard, then the rpm warning value should be raised.
-(For adjustment method see Shelbourne Header monitor operating instructions manual section B3).
-This is carried out by operating the machine in work and, gradually increasing the forward speed, watching closely the rotor rpm, until the shearbolt shears.
+If the shearbolt breaks before the audible warning is heard, then the rpm warning value should be changed (For adjustment method see Section 10, Shelbourne Header monitor operating instructions).
+The setting value is determined by operating the machine in work and, gradually increasing the forward speed, watching closely the rotor rpm, until the shearbolt shears.